Nicolache/personal_security_tips/README.md

 ## WebBrowser advices
  * You can try to use finance web-applications via private mode of your browser.
  * Do not keep your passwords in browser.
+ * Log off your accounts.
+Browser files could be easily copied.